 Margate, Deal, Whitstable...
 The Kent coast is dotted with picture-perfect towns.
-Pretty Whitstable, with its brilliantly fresh seafood and annual oyster festival, has long attracted stressed Londoners in desperate need of a little fresh air, but it’s proximity to the capital is far from the only reason it’s worth a visit.
-With pastel-painted shopfronts and beach huts, the fishing town feels tailor-made for snap-happy day trips.
-There’s also a thriving arts scene, genuine community spirit, and always loads and loads going on.
+Pretty Whitstable, with its brilliantly fresh seafood and annual oyster festival, has long attracted stressed-out city dwellers in desperate need of a little fresh air and is the perfect place for a post-lockdown trip.
+With its pastel-painted shopfronts and beach huts, this traditional fishing town feels tailor-made for snap-happy day trips.
+There’s also a thriving arts scene, a genuine community spirit, and always loads and loads going on.
 Planning a day trip?
 Here are the best things to do in Whitstable right now.

 You might have to book months ahead, but it’s worth the faff to bag a table at The Sportsman, just down the road.
 It jokingly calls itself a ‘grotty run-down pub’, but it’s a place of foodie pilgrimage.
 Think home-churned butter, local wines and fish caught that morning.
 Left it too late?
 Beachfront shack The Forge has local beer and the freshest fish and chips – perfect.